What every Google marketing setup actually needs

 Should I use Google's "Smart Bidding" right away?

 Not on day one.
 Smart Bidding (Maximize Conversions, Target CPA, Target ROAS) needs at least 30 conversions in 30 days to optimize well — sometimes more for value-based strategies.
-Start on Manual CPC or Maximize Clicks while you accumulate conversion data, then switch to Smart Bidding once you have a reliable signal.
+Start on Manual CPC or Maximize Clicks while you accumulate conversion data, then switch to Smart Bidding once you have a reliable signal. (datafairy handles this cold-start sequencing for you in Step 3.)

 What's the difference between a "conversion" and a "Key Event" in GA4?